Dividend Reinvestment Plans (DRIPs) are an appealing way to put your financial future on auto-pilot.

 Tip 1: Selecting the Right Kind of Stock to DRIP

 The best thing about DRIP investing is that it’s a powerful tool that helps you to automate investing.
-Since the wealth and income compounding power of the stock market, which has generated 6.9% CAGR inflation-adjusted total returns since 1871, requires time and patience, DRIP investing can be thought of as the lazy (but very smart) person’s road to riches.
+Since the wealth and income compounding power of the stock market requires time and patience, DRIP investing can be thought of as the lazy (but smart) person’s road to riches.

-Because DRIP investing is such a hands-off approach, it is best used for stocks that are of such high-quality and low risk that you don’t need to pay all that much attention to them.
+DRIP investing is very much a hands-off approach, so it is best used for stocks that are of such high quality and low risk that you don’t need to pay all that much attention to them.

-In other words, DRIP investing is best done with blue chip stocks, those companies with predictable businesses and wide competitive advantages that have proven themselves excellent wealth compounders over time.
+In other words, DRIP investing is best done with blue chip dividend stocks, those companies with predictable businesses and durable competitive advantages that have proven themselves to be excellent wealth compounders over time.

-The key to all of these blue chip DRIP candidates is that most of them have proven themselves over decades.
+The key to these DRIP candidates is that most of these businesses have proven themselves over decades.
 Each has steady cash flows to support growing dividends and a shareholder-friendly corporate culture that is dedicated to rewarding investors for their patience over time – no matter what the economy or stock market is doing in the short-term.

 Tip 2: Maximizing the Tax Efficiency of DRIP Investing

-Owning these stocks in a tax-deferred account, such as an IRA or 401K, is an ideal solution to avoid these taxes until you start withdrawing required minimum distributions at the age of 70.5.
+Owning these stocks in a tax-deferred account, such as an IRA or 401(k), can be an ideal solution to avoid these taxes until you start withdrawing required minimum distributions at the age of 70.5.

 However, when it comes to pass-through stocks such as REITs and MLPs, things can get a bit more complicated.